-Hello readers, today I’ll be covering a significant amount of ground for those looking to find suitable crafts for adults with disabilities.
+Hello readers, today I’ll cover a significant amount of ground for those looking to find suitable crafts for adults with disabilities.
 Crafting is a fun and therapeutic activity that is an all-inclusive pastime.
-Regardless of age, skill level, and ability, there are crafts and activities out there that allow you to express your creativity!
-With many factors to consider when it comes to crafts for adults with disabilities, I will be providing plenty of options to try.
+Regardless of age, skill level, and ability, crafts, and activities allow you to express your creativity!
+With many factors to consider when it comes to crafts for adults with disabilities, I will provide plenty of options.
 These craft ideas range from simple and soothing to more complex creations.

 *This post contains affiliate links.
 This just means if you should click and purchase a product through one of the links I provide, I may receive a commission.
 This is no extra cost to you ever.